dereuromark/cakephp-queue/README.md

 * the worker will always try to find jobs matching its installed Tasks

 *Notes:*
-	_<taskname>_ may either be the complete classname (eg. QueueExample) or the shorthand without the leading "Queue" (eg. Example)
+	_<TaskName>_ may either be the complete classname (eg. QueueExample) or the shorthand without the leading "Queue" (eg. Example)

-Also note that in 2.x you can also use CamelCase style, e.g. `cake add SpecialExample` for QueueSpecialExampleTask
+Also note that you dont need to add the type ("Task"): `cake Queue.Queue add SpecialExample` for QueueSpecialExampleTask.

-Use '@cake Queue.Queue help@' to get a list of installed/available tasks.

 Custom tasks should be placed in APP/Console/Command/Task.
 Tasks should be named `QueueSomethingTask.php` and implement a "QueueSomethingTask", keeping CakePHP naming conventions intact.

+Plugin tasks go in APP/Plugin/PluginName/Console/Command/Task.

 A detailed Example task can be found in /Console/Command/Task/QueueExampleTask.php inside this folder.